|Suggestions for Week One:

 - Your Alter Ego profile.
 Go to our Alter Ego Profile slide share, and create your own profile on one of the slides.
 You can use my profile (you’ll find it as the second slide) as an example.
 This should be completed by 5pm today.
 You don’t need to send the alter ego slide to me – simply include it in the slideshare.

-- Fill out the following poll so we can decide if we have enough people for a special event one evening this week (I’ve fixed the poll so it allows you to choose more than one answer):
+- Fill out this Doodle poll so we can decide if we have enough people for a special activity one evening this week.

 The following should be completed BEFORE you come to class today (in general, all items listed under a given date are DUE on that date)